Johnermac/Johnermac.github.io/_posts/notes/awareness/2024-02-04-awarenessdoc.md

-Therefore, we have included mandatory rules in this document that must be followed by all employees working with company equipment and/or in their digital environments, as well as recommendations for best practices to enhance the security of our technological environment. <COMPANY NAME> will continuously monitor compliance with the rules and recommendations presented here.
+Therefore, we have included mandatory rules in this document that must be followed by all employees working with company equipment and/or in their digital environments, as well as recommendations for best practices to enhance the security of our technological environment.
+"Company name" will continuously monitor compliance with the rules and recommendations presented here.

 PDF model: